 From that time to the present, The Department has developed and offered programs that reflect growth, specialization, and commitment to helping professionals and individuals with speech, language and hearing disorders.
 The Department's programs are designed to provide basic and advanced professional preparation, with a strong commitment to theoretical and research foundations of clinical intervention.
 The Department now offers a master's degree in Speech-Language Pathology (MA), a clinical doctoral degree in Audiology (AuD) , a research doctorate in Communication Sciences and Disorders (PhD) and a minor in Speech-Language Pathology and Audiology.

 The mission of the Department of Communication Sciences and Disorders is to prepare students to be audiologists and speech-language pathologists to be successful practitioners in their disciplines and meet requirements for certification and licensure, and to prepare scientists in communication sciences and disorders to be successful academic researchers.

 The Clinical Doctoral program in Audiology (AuD) and the Master of Arts (MA) program in Speech-Language Pathology at Montclair State University are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 Applications can be obtained from and are initially processed by the The Graduate School.
 After your application is complete, the Graduate School forwards it to the department for consideration for admission.
 The deadlines for application are:

-- Audiology - February 15 or until class is filled
+- Audiology - January 15 or until class is filled

-- Speech-Language Pathology - March 1
+- Speech-Language Pathology - February 1

-Address: Please note we are located at 1515 Broad St., Building B, Bloomfield, NJ 07003 about two miles from the main campus.
+Address: 1515 Broad Street, Building B, Bloomfield, NJ 07003